A248/CitieSworld/Convention.md

 * Utilize forms of programmed TNT protection to restrict the usage of TNT in their own land and deny TNT-wielding players the opportunity to grief.
 TNT protection may only affect a landlord’s own claimed land.
 * Optionally disable/enable creepers from damaging blocks on their own claimed land through explosive power.

-### Request Backups
+### Edit unclaimed land

-Players with this permission may request backups:
+Players with this permission may edit unclaimed land provided that the unclaimed land is not sought as a claim.
- * When a backup is requested, whichever player is responsible for the hosting (i.e., digital storage) of the world, known as the backup creator, must create a backup of the world and share it with the requesting player.
- * If the requesting player claims the backup has not been shared, the backup creator must share it over Google Drive.

 ### Nether Claims